 Instructions

-- In the bowl of a stand mixer fitted with a paddle attachment, beat the butter and brown sugar on medium until smooth and creamy.
-Add in the molasses and beat until smooth.
-Mix in the egg and vanilla just until combined, scraping down the sides as needed.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat softened 1 1/2 sticks butter and 3/4 cup brown sugar on medium until smooth and creamy.
+Add in 3/4 cup molasses and beat until smooth.
+Mix in 1 egg and 1 1/2 teaspons vanilla just until combined, scraping down the sides as needed.

-- In a medium bowl, whisk together the flour, baking soda, salt, ginger, cinnamon, and cloves.
+- In a medium bowl, whisk together 3 1/4 cups flour, 1 teaspoon baking soda, 1/2 teaspoon salt, 1 Tablespoon ginger, 1 Tablespoon cinnamon, and 1/2 teaspoon cloves.
 Add to the butter mixture and mix on low just until combined.

-- Divide the dough in 1/2 and wrap separately in plastic wrap.
+- Divide the dough to chill in 1/2 and wrap separately in plastic wrap.
 Press into flat discs.
 Chill at least 1 hour and up to 3 days.

 - When ready to bake, preheat the oven to 350°F. Line 2 baking sheets with parchment paper or a baking mat.